The Perfect Santa Fe Weekend Trip: Food, Culture and Hiking Nearby

 At the start of the Main Pueblo Trail, there is a visitor center, gift shop and restaurant with everything you need.
 Parking often fills up in this main parking area during peak months, so a shuttle from the nearby town of White Rock is also available at certain times of year.
 Entrance is $25 per car for a week’s entrance, or included if you have the America the Beautiful national park and Federal Lands pass.
 Camping is also available inside of the park.

-Jemez Springs is a beautiful area known for hot springs, forest trails and unique rock formations.
+Jemez Springs is another beautiful place for hiking near Santa Fe.
+It is a beautiful area known for hot springs, forest trails and unique rock formations.
 It is located an hour and a half west of Santa Fe in the Santa Fe National Forest.
 If you come from the north, you’ll likely need to pass through the checkpoint in the Los Alamos National Laboratory.
 You’ll have to show your ID, say where you’re going and pass straight through the laboratory area without stopping.
 When you reach the national forest, you’ll drive by the Valles Caldera National Preserve.
 The Caldera was formed by a volcanic eruption 1.25 million years ago and is 13.7 miles wide today.
 The nearby hot springs are powered by the same volcanic activity.
 In addition to hot springs, there are fumaroles and volcanic domes dotting the caldera floor.
 The Caldera is also home to the second largest elk population in New Mexico.
 There are several viewpoints where you can pull off and look for them.

 The Valles Caldera is one of the three supervolcanoes in the United States.
 The other two are Yellowstone in Wyoming and Long Valley in California.